karthikasri-18/Git_Tutorial/README.md

-This repository will a demo repository for my git tutorial.
+This repository will be a demo repository for my Git Tutorial.